workingDog/OWOneCall/readme.md

 -   see [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) for all the options available.

-Create an options object such as:
+Create an options object such as this, to retrieve the current weather data:

     let myOptions = OWOptions(excludeMode: [.daily, .hourly, .minutely], units: .metric, lang: "en")

-to retrive the current weather data.

 Additional convenience options to retrieve current and forecast weather data: